Samsung/tizen-docs/docs/application/vstools/Tizen/nuigadget-rpk.md

 ## Develop application

-The following sections explain how to use Visual Studio Extension for creating Tizen .NET NUIGadget project and building it as RPK package.
+The following sections explain how to use Visual Studio Extension for creating Tizen .NET NUIGadget project and building it as an RPK package.

 ### Create Tizen .NET NUIGadget project